simplelogica/gintonic-rails/README.md

 # Gintonic::Rails

-TODO: Write a gem description
+A lightweight sass mixins library to make easy front-end rails developers.

 ## Installation

-Add this line to your application's Gemfile:
+Just this line to your application's Gemfile:

     gem 'gintonic-rails'

 And then execute:

-    $ bundle
+    $ bundle install

-Or install it yourself as:
+You are ready to import gintonic at the beginnign of application.css.scss:

-    $ gem install gintonic-rails
+    @import "gintonic";

 ## Usage